Agent

 Response Format

-The Response Format parameter enforces structured output generation through JSON Schema validation.
-This ensures consistent, machine-readable responses that conform to predefined data structures:
+The Response Format parameter drives structured output generation through JSON Schema validation, producing consistent, machine-readable responses that conform to predefined data structures.

 {